Grain mixed, livestock lower

-CHICAGO – Grain futures were mixed Wednesday in early trading on the Chicago Board of Trade.
+CHICAGO – Grain futures were mostly lower Monday on the Chicago Board of Trade.

 Continue Reading Below